AbanteAI/mentat/README.md

 ## Looking for Mentat?

-The name "Mentat" is now used by a different project - an AI-powered GitHub bot that helps with code reviews and issue resolution.
+The name "Mentat" is now used by a different project - an AI-powered GitHub bot that writes and reviews code.
 If you're interested in using Mentat, please visit:

 **[mentat.ai](https://mentat.ai)**